jon-be180/nik-salon/README.md

 - ask for a review after the appointment

 topical authority:
-author/bio page - connect to personal profiles, reference articles to that page answer main questions for the topic create supporting pages that link to the main service page for each type, within the content
+think of a keyword funnel, going from generic "what is a beauty salon" to "best type of hair extensions" or "best salon for highlights" - conversions are low with general but visits high, this is really for topical authority author/bio page - connect to personal profiles, reference articles to that page answer main questions for the topic create supporting pages that link to the main service page for each type, within the content